AMWA-TV/ms-05-02/docs/Blocks.md

 ## Tree discovery

-Blocks enable device tree discovery by offering the descriptors of their contained members in the `members` property which holds a collection of type [NcBlockMemberDescriptor](Framework.md#ncblockmemberdescriptor).
+Blocks enable device model discovery by offering the descriptors of their contained members in the `members` property which holds a collection of type [NcBlockMemberDescriptor](Framework.md#ncblockmemberdescriptor).

 ## Search methods